gilesc/pkgbuild/README.rst

 pkgbuild
 ========

-Arch Linux PKGBUILDs in various states of (dis)repair.
+Arch Linux PKGBUILDs.

-The following packages are in the AUR:

-- bedops
-- cramtools-git
-- ea-utils
-- quip

-Anything else is not guaranteed to work, use at your own risk, etc.
+The packages in the aur/ directory have already been uploaded to the AUR.
+Feel free to report bugs in them either here or in the relevant package's comments section on the AUR.

+Those packages in experimental/ are in various stages of development; some work, some don't.
+Use them at your own risk.